joelagnel/lkmm-article-2023/index.md

 empty rmw & (fr; co)
 ```

-## 3. Propogation
+## 3. Propagation

-One of the most confusing parts of memory ordering is that of delayed propogation.
+One of the most confusing parts of memory ordering is that of delayed propagation.
 Using a formal modeling tool like LKMM, we can get a better understanding of this concept.

 Consider the following litmus test with 2 concurrent threads running on 2 CPUs (P0 and P1):